 The aim of my book, Locked in Ice, was to communicate the geological and climate science of Antarctica.
 It’s been extreme – from tropical paradise to polar ice as the continent has moved and climates have changed over millions of years.
 It’s hard to imagine forests growing in Antarctica, and dinosaurs roaming about.
 But it did happen, evident by the fossil record.

 AR acts as a lens to augment fossils and to bring to life prehistoric creatures and lost landscapes as film, animation and 3D models.
 In many respects, I was creating sedimentary layers of art with augmented reality technology.
 Not only did it take time to research and write, but also to illustrate.
-Fortunately, I had Ged Lituanas to draw the 3D models of the Colossus mega penguin and theropod dinosaur, Cryolophosaurus ellioti.
+Fortunately, I had Ged Lituanas to draw the 3D models of the colossus penguin, Palaeeudyptes klekowskii and theropod dinosaur, Cryolophosaurus ellioti.

 I was challenged with blending stories with AR to create new forms of interaction and captivation.
 Although AR has been labelled as a gimmick – further technological advancements will hopefully produce a credible stream of content to engage immersive learning experiences.
 Costs, usability and authoring tools may be barriers for now, but AR offers opportunities for collaborative design experiences and 3D storytelling in both producing and using AR.